 To make matters worse, if you weren’t at fault for causing the crash, it really shouldn’t be you paying for the resulting expenses.
 You deserve to receive a full settlement for everything that you’ve endured, but getting the funds that you’re entitled to will most likely require negotiating with an insurance company—and making certain that you’re treated fairly simply isn’t going to be a priority for them.

-Milton Wagner, an experienced Scottsdale truck accident lawyer, can help you take on the trucking company and their insurance so that you can get the settlement that you’re entitled to.
+Our lawyer, an experienced Scottsdale truck accident lawyer, can help you take on the trucking company and their insurance so that you can get the settlement that you’re entitled to.
 You can expect the insurance company to have capable attorneys of their own, so having knowledgeable legal representation on your side to help you pursue your claim is a must.

 The Complicated Nature of Fault in Semi-Truck Crashes